ricpol/pygrister/doc/scim.rst

-Of course, for now we have only 2 "paginated" apis (``list_users`` and ``search_users``, with the corresponding ``list_users_raw`` and ``search_users_raw``) and they both deal with the niche SCIM interface, so all this probably won't do you any good in everyday life... but maybe in the future!
+Of course, for now we have only 2 "paginated" apis (``list_users`` and ``search_users``, with the corresponding ``list_users_raw`` and ``search_users_raw``) and they both deal with the niche SCIM interface, so all of this probably won't do you any good in everyday life... but maybe in the future!

 Finally, there is still one oddity (a bug, perhaps?) in the Grist apis that you should be aware of.
-When you pass an out-of-range index to a "paginated" api, you will retrieve the first items as if nothing.
+When you pass an out-of-range index to a "paginated" api, you will still retrieve the first items as if nothing.
 You can test this in Pygrister too, using the ``*_raw`` function that mirrors the original api behaviour::